Igai ni Mango: MNL48 Version

 SKE48's sister group in Manila, Philippines, MNL48 released a cover of the song with the same name.
 MNL48's version was released as a coupling song on their third single "365 Araw ng Eroplanong Papel".
 This MNL48 version is performed by Team L, a sub-team within the group.
 The center for the music video is MNL48 Sela, the second most popular member of the group based on their election.
-The music video was released on YouTube on June 2019 and was shot in Star City.
+The music video was released on YouTube in June 2019 and was shot in Star City.